ChurchSuite/churchsuite-api/modules/children.md

 * `GET /v1/children/tag/1` will return data for a specific tag with the ID of 1
 * `GET /v1/children/tag/Dance+Team` will return data for a specific tag
-* `GET /v1/children/tag/Dance+Team?children=true` will return data for a specific tag
+* `GET /v1/children/tag/Dance+Team?children=true` will return data for a specific tag, including all children with the tag

 Tag names *must be urlencoded*, particularly if they include a space character in them.
 Failure to correctly encode the tag name could result in a 404 response being returned rather than a 200.